conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 .. code-block:: shell

-     CONDA_CUDA_OVERRIDE="11.2" conda install tensorflow==2.7.0=cuda* -c conda-forge
+     CONDA_CUDA_OVERRIDE="11.2" conda install tensorflow==2.7.0=cuda112* -c conda-forge
      # OR
-     CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow==2.7.0=cuda* -c conda-forge
+     CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow==2.7.0=cuda112* -c conda-forge

 .. note::

    Note that you should select the cudatoolkit version most appropraite for your GPU; currently, we have "10.2", "11.0", "11.1", and "11.2" builds available, where the "11.2" builds are compatible with all cudatoolkits>=11.2.
-(At the time of writing, there seems to be a bug in how the cuda builds are resolved by mamba, defaulting to cudatoolkit==10.2; thus, it is prudent to be as explicit as possible like above.)
+(At the time of writing, there seems to be a bug in how the cuda builds are resolved by mamba, defaulting to cudatoolkit==10.2; thus, it is prudent to be as explicit as possible like above or by adding ``cudatoolkit>=11.2`` or similar to the line above.)

 For context, installing TensorFlow 2.7.0 with ``CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow==2.7.0=cuda* -c conda-forge`` results in approximately 2 GB of packages to download while ``CONDA_CUDA_OVERRIDE="11.2" mamba install tensorflow=2.7.0=cpu* -c conda-forge`` results in approximately 200 MB to download.
 That is a significant bandwidth and storage wasted if one only needs the ``-cpu`` variant!